Inayat Hussain (composer): Music as a family tradition

 Master Inayat Hussain had two younger brothers - Master Abdullah (1930 - 31 January 1994) who was also a noted film music composer in Pakistan and then the youngest brother Akhtar Hussain Akhiyan of Punjabi hit film Paatay Khan (1955) fame.
 In fact, Master Inayat Hussain came from a family with a strong music tradition called 'Mozang Gharana' that also included a cousin and another Pakistani film music composer, Ustad Tafu.
-One of his nephews M. Ashraf (1 February 1942 - 4 February 2007) also was a highly successful film music composer from the 1960s to the 1990s.
+One of his nephews M. Ashraf (1 February 1942 - 4 February 2007) was also a successful film music composer from the 1960s to the 1990s.